INTO-CPS-Association/DTaaS-examples/digital_twins/flex-cell/README.md

 Each execution of the DT is treated as a single run.
-The results of one execution are saved as time-stamped co-simulation output file in The DT Manager executes the flex-cell digital twin and produces output in ```data/flex-cell/output/saved_experiments``` directory.
+The results of one execution are saved as time-stamped co-simulation output file in The TwinManager executes the flex-cell digital twin and produces output in ```data/flex-cell/output/saved_experiments``` directory.

 ```bash